mcdeck/van-porten.de/_posts/2007-06-11-singleton-pattern-in-python.md

 author: Oliver van Porten
 redirect_from:
   - /2007/06/singleton-pattern-in-python/

+excerpt: In this post we look at how to implement singletons in Python
 ---
 I was looking for a smooth way to create singletons in python.
 Here is a metaclass solution that seems to work: